AlgebraicGeometricModeling/AlgebraicGeometricModeling.github.io/README.md

 and for creating and computing with these models.

 ## Julia Packages

-They are available at [github.com/AlgebraicGeometricModeling/](https://github.com/AlgebraicGeometricModeling/).
+These packages are available at [github.com/AlgebraicGeometricModeling/](https://github.com/AlgebraicGeometricModeling/).

 - **AlgebraicSolvers.jl**: solvers of multivariate polynomial equations, using resultant constructions and computing truncated normal forms<br/>
 [![](https://img.shields.io/badge/docs-latest-blue.svg)](https://AlgebraicGeometricModeling.github.io/AlgebraicSolvers.jl/)